Joacohbc/goto/README.md

 #Move to the destination directory
 #home is the abreviation of /home/joaco/ in the config.json
 goto home

 Output: Go to: /home/joaco

+#"0" is the number index of the /home/joaco/ in the config.json
+goto 0

+Output: Go to: /home/joaco
 ```